Affordable Solar For Your Home

 If data is available, we look at your average monthly electricity bill for the 12 months prior to purchasing your EV.
 Otherwise, we estimate the costs for charging your EV and subtract it from your average monthly bill.

 *Homeowners qualify to use the higher average monthly “electrification” criteria based on the following:

 (a) They’ve installed either a heat pump water heater or a heat pump space conditioner;

 (b) They are planning to complete installation of above heat pump equipment prior to their solar installation;

 (c) The homeowner can show they are on an electrical baseline with their power company.

-SunWork will work on roofs that have a moderate slope going up to 26 degrees.
+SunWork will work on roofs that have a moderate slope going up to 26° for a one-story home and up to 22° for a two-story home.
 We also work on some flat roofs including modified bitumen and EPDM roofs.
 If you are not sure what type of roof you have, no problem, just ask us.

 There must be easy access to the roof from the ground or from inside the home.
-A two story home must have access to the second story from a portion of the first story of the roof.
+A two-story home must have access to the second story from a portion of the first story of the roof which is also a maximum of 22°.
 This enables installers to hand up materials from the lower level to the upper.

 The roofing material should be asphalt shingle also called composition shingle.
 We may work on a low slope roof if the material is a modified bitumen membrane or EPDM, but not tar and gravel.
 We also work on most metal seam roofs.

 Roofs made of wood shake, metal shake, cement tile, clay tile or foam are more difficult to work on and SunWork currently does not install systems for these roof types.
 In the Central Coast area, SunWork will install on some types of concrete tile roof.
 Contact us and we can check it out.